 It is best to approach your E-2 visa renewal process with care as a denial or delay can significantly impact your investment.
 This is why you need to work with an experienced immigration lawyer.

-At our firm, we have a team of highly experienced E-2 visa attorneys that can help you with the renewal process.
-We will advise you on the best option for your renewal and also help you file your petition with all the necessary supporting documents.
+VisaNation Law Group’s team of highly experienced E-2 visa attorneys can help you with the renewal process.
+They will advise you on the best option for your renewal and also help you file your petition with all the necessary supporting documents.
 Working with us will not only improve your chances for approval, but it can also expedite the process.
 You can count on us for all your E-2 cases, such as visa renewal, transferring your current visa to E-2 class status, as well as many more immigration cases.
-You can book an appointment with one of our E-2 immigration lawyers today by simply filling out this consultation form.
+You can book an appointment with a VisaNation Law Group E-2 immigration lawyer today by simply filling out this consultation form.